telvarost/AnnoyanceFix-StationAPI/README.md

 - Logout/login with vehicle (no longer exit vehicle upon logout)
 - Pick block (middle mouse button click) works for blocks that are in the player's inventory, but not in their hotbar
 - Pick block also works on: paintings, minecarts (all three types), wooden doors, iron doors, signs, crops, redstone repeaters, redstone wire, beds, piston heads and cake
+- Pick block can optionally also work on: specific logs, leaves, saplings, wools, slabs, and even grass/bedrock if desired
 - Add missing wooden items as fuel sources in furnace: wooden tools, wooden doors, wooden slabs, boats, bowls, signs, and ladders
 - Repair armor and tools
 - Flint and steel does not lose durability if fire fails to ignite